Tillerson: US won't set preconditions for North Korea talks

 Washington (CNN)Secretary of State Rex Tillerson said the US is ready to talk with North Korea without preconditions.

-"We've said from the diplomatic side, we're ready to talk anytime North Korea would like to talk," Tillerson said at the Atlantic Council in Washington on Tuesday.
+"We've said from the diplomatic side, we're ready to talk anytime North Korea would like to talk," Tillerson said at the Atlantic Council in Washington on Tuesday, in what amounted to a direct public invitation for North Korea to put aside an escalating cycle of tests and taunts and engage in diplomacy.

 "We are ready to have the first meeting without precondition," Tillerson said.
 "Let's just meet, and we can talk about the weather if you want.
 Talk about whether it's going to be a square table or a round table, if that's what you are excited about.
 But can we at least sit down and see each other face to face, and then we can begin to lay out a map, a road map of what we might be willing to work towards."

-Tillerson said that the previous position that North Korea would have to give up its weapons wasn't workable, and that President Donald Trump agrees.
-Previously, the administration has said that talks with North Korea had to focus on denuclearization.
+Tillerson said it wasn't workable to demand that North Korea give up its weapons before talks begin, and that President Donald Trump agrees.
+The administration has said that serious negotiations with North Korea will have to focus on denuclearization.

 "It's not realistic to say we are only going to talk if you come to the table ready to give up your program," Tillerson said.
 "They have too much invested in it, and the President is very realistic about that as well."

+In the remarks at the State Department, Tillerson had acknowledged that there is a limit to what the US and its international partners can do with the pressure campaign.
+"We can only do our part of this," he said.
+"And the regime is going to have to come to some decision about their future. ...
+We want them to make the right choice."

+"If they keep going, they can cross a point in which there is nothing left for us in the diplomatic community ... where there is nothing else left for us to do," Tillerson said.

-If diplomacy doesn't work, Tillerson said he would have "failed," and that diplomatic efforts are backed by military options.
+Tillerson said that he has told Mattis that if diplomacy doesn't work, he will have "failed."
+He added that diplomatic efforts are backed by military options and that if North Korea makes "bad choices," the US is ready.

+"We have a strong military presence standing behind us," Tillerson said of his diplomatic efforts.
+"If North Korea makes bad choices, we're prepared."

+"That's not the path we want to take," Tillerson added.
+"Certainly, at the State Department, our role is to create an alternative pathway."